sarthou/Neural-Network/README.md

 ### Configure the stop condition

-You can either set a maximum number of epoch or set the target training error to reach.
+You can either set a maximum number of epoch or set the target training error to reach or allow the trainer to detect an evolution stop.
 When one of these conditions is reached, the training will stop.

-With respect to the error of training, there are two ways to calculate this error: mean square error (mse) and average mean error (mae).
+Regarding the error of training, there are two ways to calculate this error: mean square error (mse) and average mean error (mae).

 ```
 config.error_type = mae;
 config.stop_error = 0.00001;

 config.nb_epochs = 5000;

+config.stop_evolution = true;
 ```

 ### Configure the training process